 Chinese infused recipes seem to almost always pack the biggest punch immunity wise.
 It is usually because of the strong medicine herb roots that they include in the base broth or soup itself.

-I prefer to make a strong stock first and I freeze the leftovers to either drink for added immunity support when I am feeling ill or to make another couple of batches of soup with.
+I prefer to make a strong stock first and I freeze the leftovers to either drink for added immunity support when I am feeling ill or to make another couple of batches of immune boosting soup with.

 Please note that some ingredients link to my affiliate partners.
 You get the same great price and I get a little something to help keep this free resource up and running.

 Immune Boosting Broth Recipe

 Immune Boosting Broth

 An immune boosting broth chalk full of herbal goodness.

 - 1 whole chicken cut into pieces OR some beef bones (you can also use chicken feet, oxtails…whatever you typically use to make your bone or meat broth with).